wishfulcynic/Klyra/README.md

 -   **Strategy Selection**: Easily choose between Bullish (Call) and Bearish (Put) stances within the Directional vault.
 -   **Deposit Interface**:
     -   Connect Web3 wallet (e.g., MetaMask).
-    -   Input deposit amount in sUSD.
+    -   Input deposit amount in sUSDS.
-    -   View available sUSD balance.
+    -   View available sUSDS balance.
     -   Use percentage buttons (25%, 50%, 75%, MAX) for convenience.
     -   See estimated vault shares to be received.
     -   (Potentially) View estimated option contract details based on deposit amount.
 -   **Transaction Handling**:
-    -   Handles ERC20 approvals for sUSD spending by the wrapper contract.
+    -   Handles ERC20 approvals for sUSDS spending by the wrapper contract.
     -   Submits deposit transactions to the `StrategyVaultWrapper`.
 -   **Informational Displays**: Provides explanations of how each strategy works and associated risks.